arthow4n/bookmarks/README.md

 ### 過度工程化

 - [YAGNI, Cargo Cult and Overengineering - the Planes Won't Land Just Because You Built a Runway in Your Backyard](https://codeahoy.com/2017/08/19/yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard/)

+## Working aboard / 海外工作

+### 生活資訊

+- Numbeo [Cost of Living](https://www.numbeo.com/cost-of-living/) - Numbeo is the world’s largest database of user contributed data about cities and countries worldwide.
+Numbeo provides current and timely information on world living conditions including cost of living, housing indicators, health care, traffic, crime and pollution.